-In the state of California, the criminal act of Lewd Conduct in Public is committed when an individual behaves lewdly or solicits lewd behavior in a public place.
+In the state of California, the criminal act of Lewd Conduct in Public under 647a pc is committed when an individual behaves lewdly or solicits lewd behavior in a public place.
 Such lewd conduct can include touching one’s own or another person’s private parts for the purpose of sexual gratification, or to annoy or offend another individual.
-Section 647(a) of the California Penal Code deems such sexual behavior to be “lewd or dissolute” when it is conducted in the presence of a person who may be reasonably offended by it.
+Section 647(a) Penal Code of the California deems such sexual behavior to be “lewd or dissolute” when it is conducted in the presence of a person who may be reasonably offended by it.

-The offense of Lewd Conduct in Public, as defined under CPC §647(a), is classified as a misdemeanor.
+The offense of Lewd Conduct in Public, as defined under CPC §647(a) Penal Code, is classified as a misdemeanor.
 A conviction for this offense may result in a sentence of up to six months in a county jail, a maximum fine of $1,000, or both.
-It should be noted that a conviction under PC 647(a) does not require an individual to register as a Sex Offender.
+It should be noted that a conviction under PC 647(a) Penal Code does not require an individual to register as a Sex Offender.

 According to Penal Code Section 647(a), indecent behavior is characterized as intentionally touching intimate body parts in a location visible to the public, with the knowledge or awareness that another person is present to observe it.
 The reason for your actions may have been to either intentionally cause offense or to derive sexual pleasure.

 The nature of the act may have involved touching one’s own intimate body parts, soliciting someone else to touch one’s intimate body parts, or touching another person’s intimate body parts.
 Cases involving lewd conduct may include:

 In all cases, the offense consists of the act of touching intimate body parts, which according to Penal Code Section 647(a), can refer to: